 Over 20,000 high school students from around the world sit in orderly rows of chairs within a vast, dimly lit room.
-Their gazes remain fixed on the brightly illuminated stage upfront, each of them driven by the same ambition: earning a spot on that stage at DECA’s International Career Development Conference’s qualifying competition.
+Their gazes remain fixed on the brightly illuminated stage upfront, each of them driven by the same ambition: earning a spot on that stage at DECA’s International Career Development Conference’s final competition.
 Senior Maya Affaki listens intently as the announcer reads the names of the qualifiers for the Hotel and Lodging Management Series Event, her long-held goal to stage slipping away with each name that isn’t hers.
 Just as she prepares to leave empty-handed for the second year in a row, the final name echoes through the hall: “Maya Affaki.”

 Maya discovered her potential in the world of business during her very first experience at DECA launch in frosh year.
 Winning with her team’s entrepreneurship plan marked the beginning of a series of successes in the program.
 As an innately confident and lively person, she opted for the Hospitality and Tourism route, specializing in hotels to bring her vibrant personality into real-world scenarios.
 Among the many skills she’s developed through DECA, the most transformative has been her ability to confidently articulate ideas to adults, extending well beyond the roleplay settings.